pymmcore-plus/pymmcore-widgets/docs/getting_started.md

 The installation of the `pymmcore-widgets` package automatically includes [pymmcore-plus](https://pymmcore-plus.github.io/pymmcore-plus), as it is a key dependency for `pymmcore-widgets`.
 However, you still need to install [Micro-Manager](https://micro-manager.org/) yourself (in particular the `Micro-Manager` device adapters).
 You can do that using the [pymmcore-plus command line tool](https://pymmcore-plus.github.io/pymmcore-plus/install/#installing-micro-manager-device-adapters) or manually from the [Micro-Manager](https://micro-manager.org/Micro-Manager_Nightly_Builds) website.

 !!!
 Note
-    If using the mauanl installation method, be sure to download the **latest nightly build** or you might get an `adapter device error`similar to [this one](#incompatible-device-interface-version).
+    If using the mauanl installation method, be sure to download the **latest nightly build** or you might get an `Incompatible device interface version` error similar to [this one](#incompatible-device-interface-version).

-It is quite easy to install the latest release of `Micro-Manager` using the `pymmcore-plus` command line tool. `Micro-Manager` will be downloaded and installed in the the `pymmcore-plus` folder simply by running:
+It is quite easy to install the latest release of `Micro-Manager` using the `pymmcore-plus` **command line tool**. `Micro-Manager` will be downloaded and installed in the the `pymmcore-plus` folder simply by running:

 ```sh
 mmcore install